true-while/AI-102-Design-Implement-AI-Solution/Module-Six/L02_T01-Synthesize-speech-to-audio-file.md

 1. If you will be using C# as your code language, start by installing the latest [.NET Core](https://docs.microsoft.com/dotnet/core/install/windows?tabs=netcore31) package for your platform.
 You can choose Windows, Linux, or macOS from the drop-down on this page.
 1. Once you have .NET Core installed, you will need to add the C# Extension to VS Code.
 Select the **Extensions** option in the left nav pane, or press **CTRL+SHIFT+X** and enter C# in the search dialog.
 1. You will also make use of a recorded .wav file in this exercise.
 [Download the narration.wav file](https://github.com/MicrosoftLearning/AI-102-Process-Speech/tree/master/transcribe_speech_to_text/media) and place it in a location where your code will be executed.

-## Exercise - Convert text to an audio file

 With your environment setup, you are now ready to begin the coding exercise.